This post is also available on: Deutsch

-Crispy puff pastry and delicate vanilla buttercream – a heavenly delicious combination, which makes the Russian Napoleon cake.
+Crispy puff pastry and delicate vanilla pudding cream – a heavenly delicious combination, which makes the Russian Napoleon cake.
 It tastes creamy, airy, not too sweet and is very aromatic.
 It’s not without reason that Napoleon cake is one of the most popular Russian cakes – and has been for ages.
 Here I show you how to make the classic Napoleon cake yourself.
 A detailed recipe for the Russian Napoleon cake with exact quantities and step-by-step instructions can be found here at the bottom.

 Napoleon cake: very popular not only in Russia

 Napoleon cake was very popular in the Soviet Union and is still one of the most famous cakes in Russia.
 For many who grew up in the Soviet era, Napoleon cake is the “taste of their childhood”.
 Especially on the Christmas table it can not be missing in Russia.
 Where the recipe for the cake originally came from is not so clear.
 There are some stories about it.
-While in Russia especially the Napoleon cake and tartlets with vanilla buttercream or with buttercream are very common, there are similar cakes with puff pastry in other countries.
+While in Russia especially the Napoleon cake and tartlets with vanilla pudding cream or with buttercream are very common, there are similar cakes with puff pastry in other countries.
 In France and Italy, for example, the cake is called mille-feuilles.
 It is prepared in the same way with puff pastry, but differs from the Russian version in the cream, which is mainly jam or cream.

 Effort for the preparation is worth it